 What channel is Livingston v Celtic on?
 TV details, kick-off time, referee, VAR

+What channel is Livingston v Celtic on?
+TV details, kick-off time, who is referee and VAR

 The 2-0 defeat to Dutch champions Feyenoord in their group stage opener – compounded by red cards shown to Gustaf Lagerbielke and Odin Thiago Holm – was not the start manager Brendan Rodgers was looking for in his first European fixture of his second spell in charge following his return to the club in the summer.